Dayoung

 Im Da-young (born May 14, 1999), better known by the mononym Dayoung, is a South Korean singer.
 She is a member of the South Korean girl group WJSN and its subunit WJSN Chocome.
 Dayoung made her solo debut in 2025 with the song "Body" from her digital single album Gonna Love Me, Right?.

 Early life

-Im Dayoung was born on May 14, 1999, and raised in Jeju, South Korea.
+Im Da-young was born on May 14, 1999 in Jeju, South Korea.
 She graduated from the School of Performing Arts Seoul in 2018.

-In 2011, at the age of 13, Dayoung performed on reality competition show K-pop Star.
+In 2011, at the age of 12, Dayoung performed on reality competition show K-pop Star.